 Is Watermelon Good For You?

 As with most fruits, watermelon is good for you!
 It's low in calories, with only 46 calories per cup, making it a healthy snack.
-This fruit is also rich in vitamin C and A.
+This fruit is also rich in vitamins C and A.

 With more than 90% water and being low-calorie, watermelon is a great snack for those on a healthy journey to either lose weight or stop snacking so much.
-Drinking, or in this case eating, more water can help you feel fuller for longer, preventing any unnecessary snacking.
+Drinking, or in this case, eating, more water can help you feel fuller for longer, preventing any unnecessary snacking.

 Don't know which foods are high in potassium?
 Read our article, 15 Best Food Sources of Potassium.
 We also have a guide to this important mineral: Potassium 101: All You Need To Know About Potassium.